Flicky: Ports

-Like many early 1980s Sega arcade games, Flicky was ported to the SG-1000 console.
+Flicky was ported to the SG-1000 console.
 The port only retains 40 of the arcade levels, with some of them restructured, and does not feature the Iggy enemy.
 In addition, the behavior of the Chirps is slightly modified and some of the graphics were changed.
 This version was later ported to several other home platforms in Japan including the MSX, Sharp X1, Fujitsu FM-7 and NEC PC-8801.
-In 1991, Flicky was ported to the Sega Genesis and released in both North America and Europe.
-In Japan, this port was only released through Sega Meganet.
+In January 1991, Flicky was made available as a downloadable release for the Sega Meganet service for modem-equipped Sega Mega Drive systems.
+This version was subsequently released as a retail cartridge in North America and Europe in the same year.

 Reception

 In July 1984, Game Machine listed Flicky as being the second most popular table arcade unit in Japan during that period.

 The Genesis port of Flicky was reviewed by multiple Western publications, most of which found the game to have highly addictive and enjoyable gameplay while criticizing it for having poor graphics and sound.
 Reviewers noted poor initial impressions based on appearance and sound, finding the sprites to be simple, the colors garish, and the music repetitive.
 However, when they began to play the game, they found that the simple appearance complemented the simple yet engaging gameplay.
 Computer and Video Games described Flicky as a guilty pleasure and discussed its cute appearance in positive light.
 Reviewers from Electronic Gaming Monthly concluded that the game was aimed for children based on the game's cuteness aesthetic, and provided lower scores accordingly.
 Critics from both Computer and Video Games and Mean Machines wrote that employees in their offices were disappearing into their game room to play Flicky.
 Julian from Mean Machines wrote: "It's crazy, I know, that a game so crappy, so laughably-simple and pathetic sounding as this can prove to be more addictive, more challenging and more long-lasting than virtually any other Mega Drive game, but it's true."
-In 2017, Gamesradar ranked Flicky 42nd on their "Best Sega Genesis/Mega Drive games of all time."
+In 2017, GamesRadar ranked Flicky 42nd on their "Best Sega Genesis/Mega Drive games of all time."